 "Quickstep" appeared in the Summer 2017 issue of The Miami Rail.
 Read the story here and you can follow links to explore the rest of the issue.
 The Miami Rail is available in print form at many venues around Miami-Dade County.

-"The Willows," magical realist flash fiction, was published in the Summer 2016 issue of Rose Red Review.
+"The Willows," magical realist flash fiction, was published online in the Summer 2016 issue of Rose Red Review.
+(The magazine vanished later.)

 Audio Story Publication

 My reading of "Macy is the Other Woman," which appears in The Secret Names of Women and was first published in Other Voices, is in the great audio literary magazine The Drum.

 "The Borges Cure" appeared in Night Train Magazine.

 Night Train is now inactive and the archives are incomplete, so the story is not online currently.

 Kristi Peterson Schoonover blogged about the story here.

 "Alchemy" was published in the online magazine Pig in a Poke,which sadly shut down after the death of its editor, the poet Harry Calhoun.

 "Texaco on Biscayne"was first published in Saw Palm, a journal of Florida literature and art.
 It appears, in revised form, in my collection Magpies.

 Gift Wrap" was first published in the Fort Lauderale Sun-Sentinel, as a special Christmas feature.